-Your drive to the city centre takes you past famous landmarks such as the Castle of Good Hope built in 1666 by the Dutch East India Company and City Hall, a baroque building and the Grand Parade.
-As the tour follows the city’s main thoroughfare, Adderley Street, you will see St. George’s Cathedral, the Anglican Diocese of Nobel Peace Laureate Archbishop Desmond Tutu.
-You will pass the Company Gardens and the Malay Quarter [also known as the Bo-Kaap] which means “Above Cape” because of its location up against the slopes of Table Mountain.
-In the early 18th century, thousands of slaves from Java, Ceylon and other Far Eastern regions were brought to Cape Town.
-After slavery was abolished, their descendants, known as the Cape Malay’s, settled here.
-Your route then leads you to Kloof Nek and the magnificent Table Mountain.
-Ascend to the top [weather permitting] by the revolving cable car.
-Here, you will see wild flowers and the famous silver tree, and marvel at a birds-eye view of the city and its beaches.
+Our drive to the city centre takes us past famous landmarks such as the Castle of Good Hope built in 1666 by the Dutch East India Company; City Hall, a baroque building; and the Grand Parade.
+We will pass St. George’s Cathedral, the Company Gardens, and the Bo-Kaap, which means “Above Cape” because of its location up against the slopes of Table Mountain.
+In the early 18th Century, thousands of slaves from Java, Ceylon and other Far Eastern regions were brought to Cape Town.
+After slavery was abolished, their descendants, known as the Cape Malays, settled here.
+Our route then leads us to Kloof Nek and the magnificent Table Mountain.
+We’ll ascend to the top (weather permitting) by the revolving cable car.
+Here, we’ll see wild flowers and the famous silver tree, and marvel at a bird’s-eye view of the city and its beaches.
 On a clear day it is even possible to see Robben Island where Nelson Mandela was imprisoned on one side and Cape Point on the other.
-Descend from the Upper Cableway station to your awaiting vehicle and then proceed around Table Bay to the Milnerton area (time permitting).
-From here one can see Table Mountain from the same perspective as the early settlers did when they sailed into Table Bay.Note: The Table Mountain Cableway will be closed for its annual maintenance from 23 July 2018 to 05 August 2018.
-During this period, the tour will include a stop on Signal Hill instead at no extra cost.